-Companies send out many types of information to customers through media in the form of flyers, catalogues, websites, etc. However, a customer receiving information sent this way must decide whether to read it.
-Therefore, designing a document according to customer tastes to increase the possibility of the document actually being read is important.
+Companies send out many types of information to customers through media forms such as flyers, catalogues, websites, etc. However, these forms of media can only successfully communicate information when customers choose to read them.
+Therefore, it is important to design a document according to customer tastes and preferences in order to increase the possibility of the document actually being read.

 In order to identify what kinds of images and design elements in media are preferred by customers, Fuji Xerox is conducting research on the concept of "Taste Models" and a taste and image evaluation method called Media Image GAP Finding.

 Media Image GAP Finding is a tool used to visualize the gap between the impression a design created by the sender of information (e.g., a company) conveys and the tastes and preferences of the recipient of that information (the customer), in order to determine design elements such as color palettes that are consistent with customer tastes and preferences.

 This concept of designing documents according to customer tastes and preferences is based on the Taste Models, 40 different categories used to classify the diverse tastes and preferences of people.